CheranIonut/Proiect_Final_Vinted_QA/README.md

 The test process was performed based on the standard test process as described below.

 1.1 Test planning
-The Test Plan is designed to describe all details of testing for two modules from the Vinted application.
+The Test Plan is designed to describe all details of testing for two major modules from the Vinted application.
 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.

 1.1.1.
 Roles asigned to the project and persons allocated